 Conduct internal human resources audits on the strengths and weaknesses of the existing compliance level.
-If you are unsure where to start, seek advice or research requirements of subject matter experts on implementing proper compliance.
+So if you are unsure where to start, seek advice or research requirements from subject matter experts on implementing proper compliance.

-Ensure that anyone responsible for organizational compliance is properly trained.
-Keep in mind that bosses and administrators make regular recruiting decisions on behalf of the organization.
+Ensure that anyone responsible for organizational compliance has the proper understanding of the training.
+Then, keep in mind that bosses and administrators make regular recruiting decisions on behalf of the organization.

 Finally, set up control systems to ensure that internal enforcement procedures are kept up to date and implemented regularly.